zkoss/keikai-blog/blog/_posts/2019-01-11-workflow-app.markdown

 In short, what users created in Excel becomes a web application page.
 Since users design their pages by themselves, there's **no more communication gap** between users and developers.
 Besides, end users can build a page without worrying about the resulting web page looks different -- **No design view and runtime view gap** exists anymore.

 ## Users Can Change Pages
-Users can also change the UI in Excel without developers involved.
+Users can also change the UI in Excel without the developers involved.
 This also saves lots of time between users and you.
-To sum up, Keikai can solves those problems and minimize the gaps by turning an Excel sheet into a web application page.
+To sum up, Keikai can solve those problems and minimize the gaps by turning an Excel sheet into a web application page.

 # Fulfill Other UI Requirements